CJH3139/skript-tebex/README.md

 - **[Syntax reference](docs/syntax.md)** — every event, expression, condition, effect and command.
 - **[Manual verification checklist](docs/manual-verification.md)** — what to check on a live server.
+- **[SkriptHub JSON](docs/skript-tebex.json)**: generated documentation, ready for the JSON import tool of a docs site such as skripthub.net or smdocs.hapily.me.

 ## Known limitations